Dawah: Movements

 Methods may also depend upon specific creeds.
 For instance, among Ismailis, al-Naysaburi's Code of Conduct depicts the values in which dais should spread the word of Islam to Muslims and non-Muslims.
 Idris Imad al-Din's work presents us with an indigenous account of the traditions of the daʿwa in Yaman.
 His account of the Nizari–Musta'li succession dispute reflects the official view of the Tayyibis.
 Similarly, modern-day platforms designated for open-air public speaking in the western world also provide platforms for debate between different denominations in Islam, with documented instances of dialogue being reported between demographics such as Quranists and Mahdi'ist based creeds such as Mahdavia.

+There are also Da'wah inspired movements that do not focus on the dissemination of Islamic creed, but rather on the promotion of secularism.
+Termed by Maya Mikdashi as evangelical secularism, these evangelical secularists in Lebanon attempt to encounter the sectarian state of their country by increasing the space of robust Secularism in a sectarian Lebanon.
+During the Laïque Pride, the organizers of the pride, referred to the Islamic Da' wah to describe the tactics of expanding their ideology.